RudolfJan/PropertyCreator/README.md

 If you create WPF applications, you often need to create a large number of new properties.
 Writing code for properties is a tedious job.
 This tool simplifies it, just tell what you need, and code will be generated.

 Features:
-- Generates properties including INotify interfacing
+- Generates properties including INotifyPropertyChanged interfacing
 - Optional initial value
 - Generates code for Dependency Properties, including optional default value and simple registration.